Last updated on March 13, 2021, including new developments, new lawsuits, and follow-up actions by the U.S. Coast Guard.

-Addendum: A Follow-Up by the U.S. Coast Guard on Lithium-ion Batteries
+Update: A Follow-Up by the U.S. Coast Guard on Lithium-ion Batteries

 In a policy letter issued on October 29, 2020, the U.S. Coast Guard has instructed its inspectors to “determine how portable Li-ion batteries are used onboard an SPV and assess if the storage, charging, or use of these batteries creates potentially hazardous conditions”.

 The policy letter specifies, among other things, that: